mautic/user-documentation/docs/configuration/settings.rst

 .. note::
 Ensure that you configure your sender domain, DKIM, bounce, and click tracking domains.
 For more information, see :ref:`Email<emails>` document.

 * **Reply to address** -  To have Contacts reply to a different address than the specified From address, add the desired address here.
-This is the default reply-to address where messages are sent from Mautic unless it is overridden in an individual Email.
+This is the default ``reply-to`` address where messages are sent from Mautic unless it is overridden in an individual Email.
 If this field is blank, the address specified in **Email address to send mail** from is used.
-The reply-to setting is useful if your configured sender domain - which you use in the from address - contains a subdomain that doesn't have MX records or is otherwise an address that can't receive Emails.
+The ``reply-to`` setting is useful if your configured sender domain - which you use in the from address - contains a subdomain that doesn't have MX records or is otherwise an address that can't receive Emails.

 * **Custom return path (bounce) address** - Set a custom return path/bounce Email for Emails sent from the system.
 Note that some mail transports, such as GMail, won't support this.

-* **Mailer is owner** - If Contacts in Mautic have ``Owners``, select Yes to use the Contact owner as the sender of Emails to any Contacts they’re listed as the owner for.
+* **Mailer is owner** - If Contacts in Mautic have Owners, select Yes to use the Contact owner as the sender of Emails to any Contacts they’re listed as the owner for.

 .. note::